TooniSkyy/prkl30-case/README.md

 ### prkl30 ble sandwich
 * This case design is used for Adafruit Feather 32u4 Bluefruit builds with extra space for controller and lipo battery.

+## ON TODO LIST
+* 3D case for ble feather
+* 3D case for choc switches
+* 3D case for apls whitches